Our Work

 WHAT WE DO

-• Workshop convenes former appointees to learn from past policy-making moments and support more effective executive action.
-Time to reflect, learn and strategize are all too rare but are essential for strong relationships and better policy and implementation.
+• Workshop convenes key stakeholders across government, policy advocates, and organizers to learn from past policymaking moments and support more effective policymaking and executive actions that facilitate greater worker organizing and labor protections.
+Time to reflect, learn and strategize are all too rare and are essential for strong relationships and effective policy and implementation.

 OUR VALUES